 1. Aligning Marketing & Sales

 Oftentimes piping hot leads end up in the ‘no man’s land’ and get edged out due to the disparity between your marketing and sales team.
-Marketing automation simplifies the lead assignment process by capturing the leads, segmenting the qualified leads based on their scores and routing them to the appropriate marketer/sales rep for the next steps.
+Marketing Automation simplifies the lead assignment process by capturing the leads, segmenting the qualified leads based on their scores, and routing them to the appropriate marketer/sales rep for the next steps.

 This process ensures that every MQL/SQL is accounted for and taken care of.
-By sharing the resources and inside knowledge, both of your marketing and sales teams will be equally empowered to work towards the common goal and provide the best possible experience to the customer.
+By sharing the resources and inside knowledge, both your marketing and sales teams will be equally empowered to work towards the common goal and provide the best possible experience to the customer.